nodejs/node-v0.x-archive/CONTRIBUTING.md

 Now decide if you want your feature or bug fix to go into the master branch or the stable branch.
 As a rule of thumb, bug fixes go into the stable branch while new features go into the master branch.
+Documentation patches or improvements go into the `master` branch.

 The stable branch is effectively frozen; patches that change the node.js API/ABI or affect the run-time behavior of applications get rejected.